 Fund Financial Statements - The financial transactions of the Organization are reported in individual funds in the fund financial statements.
-Each fund is accounted for by providing a separate set of self-balancing accounts that comprise its assets, liabilities, reserves, fund balances, revenues, and expenses.
+Each fund is accounted for by providing a separate set of self-balancing accounts that comprise its assets, liabilities, fund balances, revenues, and expenses.

 The emphasis on fund financial statements is on the major funds.
 Nonmajor funds by category are summarized in a single column.
 Governmental accounting standards set forth minimum criteria for the determination of major funds.
-The Organization's major funds represent the operations of the individual schools which have been reported as major special revenue funds.
-These funds account for all financial resources of the Organization, except those required to be accounted for in another fund.
-All of the Organization's financial resources were accounted for in these special revenue funds as of June 30, 2019.
+The Organization's major funds represent the operations of the individual schools in aggregate which has been reported as a general fund.
+This fund accounts for all financial resources of the Organization, except those required to be accounted for in another fund.
+All of the Organization's financial resources were accounted for in this general fund as of June 30, 2020.